Data labeling and relabeling in machine learning

 For the named entity recognition use case, data annotators have to review the entire text and identify and label any mention of places.

-Typically, data annotation is outsourced to vendors who contract subject matter experts relevant for the specific machine learning use case.
-The team of annotators are assigned different batches of data to label on a daily basis for the duration of the project, using simple tools like Excel or more sophisticated labeling platforms like Label Studio.
+Typically, data annotation is outsourced to vendors who contract subject matter experts relevant to the specific machine learning use case.
+The team of annotators is assigned different batches of data to label on a daily basis for the duration of the project, using simple tools like Excel or more sophisticated labeling platforms like Label Studio.
 Labelers’ performance is evaluated in terms of metrics like overall accuracy and throughput—i.e., the number of samples labeled in a day.

-If the same set of data samples are assigned to multiple annotators, then the labels given by each annotator can be combined through a majority vote.
+If the same set of data samples is assigned to multiple annotators, then the labels given by each annotator can be combined through a majority vote.
 Inter-annotator agreement helps to reduce bias and mislabeling errors.

 For several use cases, data labeling can be extremely painstaking and time-consuming, which may lead to labeling fatigue.
 To counter this, labels assigned to each annotator undergo one or more rounds of review to catch any systematic errors.
 Once a batch of data is labeled, reviewed, and validated, it is shared with the data science team, who review select samples for labeling accuracy and verification and then provide feedback to the annotators.
 This iterative and collaborative process ensures that the final labels are of high quality and accuracy to use for training machine learning models.

 How is data relabeling performed?

 The repetitive and manual nature of data labeling is often fraught with errors.
 This necessitates the need to identify and relabel samples that were erroneously labeled the first time around.
 Relabeling is an expensive but necessary process as it is imperative to have a training data set of high quality.
 Unlike labeling, relabeling is usually done on a smaller sample of the entire data set and can be completed much faster if the samples are mislabeled in a unique way or associated with the same annotator.